open-cli-tools/concurrently/README.md

       --hide            Comma-separated list of processes to hide the output.
                         The processes can be identified by their name or index.
                                                           [string] [default: ""]
+  -g, --group           Order the output as if the commands were run
+                        sequentially.                                  [boolean]
+      --timings         Show timing information for all processes [boolean] [default: false]

 Prefix styling
   -p, --prefix            Prefix used in logging for each process.